The Old Homestead House Museum in Cripple Creek, Colorado, is a house with an interesting history.

 The building was built and owned by Pearl DeVere, the house madam, in 1896.
 The finest and most expensive house in the settlement, Pearl required the men to make a financial application before they could be admitted to the house, and then, by appointment only.
-Pearl was said to have been a beautiful woman and obviously popular, so when she died of a morphine overdose just a year after building her fabulous house, the area men were shocked.
+Pearl was said to have been a beautiful woman and popular, so when she died of a morphine overdose just a year after building her fabulous house, the area men were shocked.
 Her funeral was the largest that Cripple Creek had ever seen.

 Located in Cripple Creek’s Old Red Light District, tours include the history of the famous Parlor House, Myers Avenue, and the Cripple Creek Gold Rush.
-The Old Homestead is on Myers Avenue, one block from Cripple Creek’s main street, Bennett Avenue and is open from Memorial Day through September.
+The Old Homestead is on Myers Avenue, one block from Cripple Creek’s main street, Bennett Avenue, and is open from Memorial Day through September.
 Group rates are available and will also open anytime for a group of 6 or more.

-What’s really interesting is the museum offers admission for half-price to children ages 10-13 and free for children under ten.
+Interestingly, the museum offers admission for half-price to children ages 10-13 and free for children under ten.
 Children??
 Go figure.